koyan04/customer-management-portal/README.md

 ## Manual Install (advanced)

 If you prefer manual steps:
-1. Clone the repo to `/srv/cmp` and install dependencies under `backend/` and `frontend/`
+1. Download and extract the latest release tarball to `/srv/cmp`
+2. Install dependencies under `backend/` and `frontend/`
-2. Build the frontend (`npm run build` in `frontend/`)
+3. Build the frontend (`npm run build` in `frontend/`)
-3. Create `backend/.env` with DB and secrets (see template below)
+4. Create `backend/.env` with DB and secrets (see template below)
-4. Run migrations and seed admin/servers/users
+5. Run migrations and seed admin/servers/users
-5. Create a systemd service for the backend (template below)
+6. Create a systemd service for the backend (template below)
-6. Issue a certificate with certbot (Cloudflare DNS) and ensure renew hooks restart the backend
+7. Issue a certificate with certbot (Cloudflare DNS) and ensure renew hooks restart the backend

 ### Sample `backend/.env`